2022-23 OZY Genius Awards Program (“Program”) Application Guidelines

 If a potential Award Recipient cannot be contacted, fails to execute and return the Declaration or provide any other requested information within the required time period, or does not comply with these Application Guidelines, potential Award Recipient forfeits the award.
 If a potential Award Recipient forfeits the award or is disqualified for any reason, the award may be awarded to a runner-up, if any, in Sponsor’s sole discretion.
 Only three (3) alternate Award Recipients may be determined, after which the applicable award will remain un-awarded.

-- Awards: TEN (10) AWARDS: Each Award Recipient will receive an award of up to $10,000.
+11. Awards: TEN (10) AWARDS: Each Award Recipient will receive an award of up to $10,000.
 The actual amount awarded will be based on the budget included in award Recipient’s Submission and award Recipient’s completion of the Project.
-Award amount will be distributed in increments: 50% will be provided within 4-6 weeks of award Recipient confirmation, followed by additional amounts bi-monthly, based on demonstrated progress (as defined in the Declaration signed by award Recipient), with completion of the Project by September 30, 2021.
+Award amount will be distributed in increments: 33% will be provided within 4-6 weeks of award Recipient confirmation in May 2023, 33% award mid-way through the Project (on or around July 4, 2023, and the balance paid with completion of the Project and compliance with all other items requested by Sponsor (e.g. final report, vlog, etc.) by September 22, 2023.
 Retail Value of each award is up to $10,000.

 Awards are non-transferable and no substitution will be made except as provided herein at the Sponsor’s sole discretion.
 Sponsor reserves the right to substitute an award (or a component thereof) for one of equal or greater value if the designated award should become unavailable for any reason.
 Award Recipients are responsible for all taxes and fees associated with award receipt and/or use.
 Limit: One (1) award per person.